(Disclosure: Some of the links below may be affiliate links)

-Three weeks ago, I tried to find the best credit card in Switzerland.
-And last week, I studied another credit card, the TCS Travel Mastercard Gold, with 1% cash back.
-At this point, I found out that foreign exchange fees were costing me more than the annual fee of the credit card.
+I already tried to find the best credit card in Switzerland.
+When I compare all my options, I found out that foreign exchange fees were costing me more than the annual fee of the credit card.
 So, a travel card such as the Revolut credit card will save you a lot of money!

 Revolut Credit Card